 While PEPFAR is widely seen as a signature initiative of President George W. Bush, some members of Congress had already begun laying legislative groundwork for an expanded U.S. global HIV effort and crafting legislation that served as an early blueprint for PEPFAR.
-Just four months after President Bush announced his intention to create PEPFAR during his 2003 State of the Union Address, Congress passed legislation authorizing the program at up to $15 billion in funding for U.S. global HIV, TB, and malaria efforts over 5 years; since then, the program has been reauthorized twice (see Table 1).
+Just four months after President Bush announced his intention to create PEPFAR during his 2003 State of the Union Address, Congress passed legislation authorizing the program at up to $15 billion in funding for U.S. global HIV, TB, and malaria efforts over 5 years; since then, the program has been reauthorized three times (see Table 1).
 PEPFAR illustrates how global health endeavors evolve over time, requiring Congress, as well as the Administration and non-government stakeholders, to navigate conflicting approaches, disparate priorities, and changing budget environments; this is reflected, for example, in the evolving content of PEPFAR’s authorizing legislation over time, as well as PEPFAR’s appropriations history.
 Each authorization has addressed different aspects of policy and programming, with Congress spelling out spending directives as well as other requirements and restrictions for PEPFAR activities through these pieces of legislation.
 For example, the Leadership Act of 2003 included a spending directive that required not less than 10% of HIV funding be spent on orphans and other children affected by or vulnerable to HIV/AIDS (a provision which remains in force today), and the Lantos-Hyde Act of 2008 required additional PEPFAR reporting to Congress, including a report by the Comptroller General about the coordination of USG global HIV efforts and the impact of PEPFAR funding and programs on other USG global health programming.39 In addition, whereas Congress appropriated substantially more funding in PEPFAR’s first five year period than the $15 billion authorized for the program, it appropriated significantly less than that authorized in its next five years and has essentially flat-funded the program since, reflecting a dramatically changed budget context.